Report potential fire hazards

 - those known to be in a high fire risk area

 - properties about which we have received reports of possible fire hazards

-- or properties referred to us by the Tasmania Fire Service.
+- properties referred to us by the Tasmania Fire Service.

-We understand property owners can manage their own properties but when they become a fire hazard, we are legally obliged to manage the risk.
+We understand property owners can manage their own properties but when they become a fire hazard, the City of Hobart is legally obliged to manage the risk.

-If a property has a fire hazard, we issue owners with a Fire Hazard Abatement Notice by registered mail.
-This notice says what the hazard is, what needs to be done and when.
-If the registered mail isn’t collected within six days, a second copy of the notice is placed on the property itself.
+If a property has a fire hazard, the City will issue land owners with a Fire Hazard Abatement Notice by registered mail.
+This notice identifies the hazard and states what action needs to be taken and when.
+If the registered mail is not collected within six days, a second copy of the notice is displayed at the property itself.

-If you think there is a fire hazard on someone else’s property you can report it by phone 03 6238 2886 or email firstname.lastname@example.org.
-Please include all details of the property - reports are kept confidential.
+If you believe there is a fire hazard on someone else’s property you can report it by phone on 03 6238 2886 or via email email@example.com.
+Please include details of the property and the hazard.
+All reports are kept confidential.

 Responding to a notice

-We only provide extensions to the due date in extreme circumstances, so if you want to request an extension please contact us as soon as possible.
+Extensions to the due date of a Fire Hazard Abatement Notice are only provided in extreme circumstances.
+If you require an extension please contact us as soon as possible.

-It is important to clear the hazard exactly as you have been asked to.
-If you work to clear the hazard but it is not fully complete you will receive a ‘failure to comply’ notice.
+It is important to clear any hazards exactly as has been requested.
+If work to clear the hazard is not complete, a Failure to Comply notice will be issued.